 Matriculating students are billed by semester for tuition, room and board charges, and fees.
 Bills are payable in full in August for the fall semester and in January for the spring semester.
-The late payment fee is \$50.00 per month.
-Failure to pay a bill within the prescribed period may keep a student from receiving grades, degrees, diplomas and transcripts and/ or completing registration or being included on official class lists.
-Central Maine Community College offers an interest free payment plan for a \$35.00 fee.
-A fee increase of \$15.00 is added on (\$50.00 total fee) to delinguent accounts.
+A late fee of \$50.00 will be assessed beginning the second week of the start of the semester and each month after for nonpayment.
+Central Maine Community College offers an interest free payment plan for a \$35.00 fee for matriculated and non-matriculated students.

-The College does not otherwise carry open student accounts.
-Students may not attend classes unless they have paid all bills or have made payment plan arrangements with the Business Office for deferred payments.
 Non-matriculating students must make full payment of tuition and fees at the time of course registration.
-A purchase order or letter authorizing sponsorship must be submitted to the Business Office in order to defer payment.
+A purchase order or letter authorizing sponsorship must be submitted to the Student Financial Services office in order to defer payment.

-It is the policy (No. 709) of the Maine Community College System to withhold all official credentials, including grade reports, transcripts and recommendations, until all student accounts, charges, fees and fines, including any late charges, are paid in full.
-Students who have delinquent accounts may be assessed late fees and not allowed to register for classes until all financial obligations are met.
+It is the policy (No. 709) of the Maine Community College System that students who have delinquent accounts may be assessed late fees and not allowed to register for classes until all financial obligations are met.